tanvik7/doc-predict/README.md

 The user inputs a specific time, and the app generates a downloadable CSV file containing the NPIs of the doctors most likely to participate in the survey.

+Dataset
+The dataset contains dummy NPIs with login/logout times, survey participation, and user behavior.

 Technologies Used